Posted in The Berkshire Eagle, Friday, July 19, 2019 5:15 pm

 — State Sen. Adam Hinds (D-Pittsfield) has proposed legislation requiring the state Board of Registration in Medicine to finalize, within 90 days of application, credentialing applications from physicians or provide temporary licensure pending a final decision.

 — Other pending legislation would restore Medicaid graduate medical education payments as a recruitment and retention tool, which, in part, would help address physician shortages.
 Massachusetts is one of only eight states in the nation that do not utilize this policy tool.

 — To improve recruitment and retention of nurse practitioners in community health settings, another pending bill would double the number of nurse practitioner post-graduate residency training spots at community health centers throughout the state.

-— Mass Collaborative, representing healthcare payers, providers and trade associations, is urging changes that would improve and streamline credentialing and licensure, both for the state and for insurance companies.
+— Mass Collaborative, representing healthcare payers, Clinicians and trade associations, is urging changes that would improve and streamline credentialing and licensure, both for the state and for insurance companies.